richkilmer/hotcocoa/README.markdown

 ## NOTE

-This is a fork of HotCocoa that is, at the moment, very unstable and broken.
-I am fixing things, adding tests, documentation, and todo items as I get more familiar with the source.

-Eventually, maybe, this will be stable and up to date with the latest MacRuby version.
+This is a fork of HotCocoa that is having documentation and regression tests added to it.
+If you find issues with hot cocoa you can open issues and I will *try* to fix them.

 ## DESCRIPTION: